piyush-98/piyush-98.github.io/_posts/2019-02-06-SIgnature Recognition.md

 i computed this feature again open cv helped a lot i had to make Contours to basically make a bounding rectangle around the signature.

 #### Other Features
-Feature such as skewness , kurtosis and standard deviation were also used which have a great statistical relevance in image processing .
-I won't go into much details for them ,[but here is some information](https://dsp.stackexchange.com/questions/30435/what-do-skewness-and-kurtosis-represent)regarding this .
+Feature such as **skewness** , **kurtosis** and **standard deviation** were also used which have a great statistical relevance in image processing .
+I won't go into much details for them , [but here is some information](https://dsp.stackexchange.com/questions/30435/what-do-skewness-and-kurtosis-represent) regarding this .

 ### Architecture
-The features which i am using are kinda specific to a person that is , they could identify the forgery of a specific person on compared to his/her genuine signature but they couldn't do this job in general hence i ended up with two models.
+>The features which i am using are kinda specific to a person that is , they could identify the forgery of a specific person on compared to his/her genuine signature but they couldn't do this job in general hence i ended up with two models.